East Side Big Pipe: Technical details

 Work on the East Side Big Pipe began in 2006 and was completed in late 2011.
 Its tunnel is almost 6 mi long.
 It lies at an average of 150 ft below the surface along the east bank of the Willamette River from the intersection of Southeast 17th Avenue and McLoughlin Boulevard to Swan Island.
 The pipe in the tunnel has an inside diameter of 22 ft.

 The East Side tunnel was the largest sewer construction project ever undertaken by the City of Portland.
 A contractor, Kiewit-Bilfinger Berger (KBB), used a tunnel boring machine that was 300 ft long and had a cutting head that was 25 ft in diameter.
 In addition to the tunnel and the pipe, the project involved building seven access shafts, connecting pipelines, and the Portsmouth Forcemain, which carries sewage from the Swan Island Pump Station to the Columbia Boulevard Wastewater Treatment Plant.

 The Portsmouth Forcemain, 3 mi long and 66 in in diameter, runs north from the pump station across Swan Island and under Waud Bluff and North Willamette Boulevard.
 There it meets the pre-existing Portsmouth Tunnel, which conveys combined sewage by gravity to the treatment plant.

 Costs associated with the CSO projects, which totaled about $1.4 billion, included $450 million for the East Side CSO Tunnel and $70 million for the Portsmouth Forcemain.
-Most of the financing for the projects is coming from sewer ratepayers and almost none from state or Federal governments.
+Most of the financing for the projects came from sewer ratepayers and almost none from state or Federal governments.